 • Align campaign strategy with on‑site personalization so email and the store tell the same story.

-The benchmark is simple: flows backed by Clerk should show higher revenue per recipient and better SKU mix than your old static flows.
-If they don’t, you pause, adjust, or kill them.
+The test is simple: flows powered by Clerk should bring in more revenue per recipient and a better product mix than your old static flows.
+If they don’t, pause, adjust, or stop them.

 When to Kill or Double Down on a Flow

-Too many email setups become museums: dozens of flows nobody wants to touch because nobody remembers why they exist.
-That drags down deliverability, annoys customers, and clouds attribution.
+Too many email setups turn into museums, with dozens of flows no one wants to touch because no one remembers why they were created.
+This hurts deliverability, annoys customers, and makes attribution unclear.

-Treat flows like paid campaigns.
-They need targets, review dates, and a kill switch.
-AI can sharpen product selection, but it won’t fix a bad strategy or bloated cadence.
+Manage your flows like paid campaigns.
+Set targets, review dates, and have a way to turn them off.
+AI can improve product selection, but it can’t fix a poor strategy or too many emails.

 • Set a clear revenue or margin target per flow and track it monthly.